Guard Your Heart and Mind From the Enemy in 2021

 Philippians 4:6-7 says:

-The peace of God will guard your heart and your mind IN OUR MESSIAH YESHUA through prayer, supplication, and thanksgiving!
+The peace of God will guard your heart and your mind IN OUR LORD JESUS CHRIST through prayer, supplication, and thanksgiving!

 It is really THAT simple!

-We have direct access to HaShem…our Abba, our Father.
+We have direct access to God almighty.
 We can approach Him at any time.
-The veil of the temple was torn in two giving us direct access to the Holy of Holies and yet so often we sit outside and wait for the enemy to attack before we run to Him.
+Yet so often we sit around and wait for the enemy to attack before we run to Him.

 Guard Your Heart and Mind When the Enemy Strikes